Previously unknown school problems raise questions about Camp Humphreys expansion

 While there were additional flaws that the source did not divulge, the disclosure marks the first time that any specific problems plaguing the high school have been identified.

-Either way, the problems were severe enough that school staff were forced to set up shot at another site.
+Either way, the problems were severe enough that school staff were forced to set up shop at another site.

 No date has been announced for when the new school may be ready to open.